seznam/ima/docs/basic-features/testing.md

 });
 ```

+Import queries from `@testing-library/dom` rather than `@ima/testing-library` in integration suites.
+The `@ima/testing-library` entry point imports `app/main` when it is loaded, before `prebootScript` runs.

-`initImaApp` loads the application entry point mapped as `app/main`, so make sure `moduleNameMapper` resolves `^app/main$` when your entry point is not at the default location.
+`initImaApp` loads the application entry point mapped as `app/main`, so make sure `moduleNameMapper` resolves `^app/main$` when your entry point is not at the default location (`app/main.js`).
+When it resolves to the testing library's fallback application and no `initRoutes` override is configured, `initImaApp` throws instead of booting an application without routes.
 It accepts optional `initSettings`, `initBindApp`, `initServicesApp` and `initRoutes` overrides.
 They run in addition to the application's own boot config methods, so an `initRoutes` override can only add routes - reusing a route name the application already registered throws.

 `initImaApp` boots the application without navigating and without starting the router listeners. `routeImaApp(app, path)` sets the address bar and then delegates to IMA's `routeClientApp`, which starts the listeners and routes to the current path.
 The address bar has to be set first because IMA expects the browser to have navigated already and `PageNavigationHandler` deliberately ignores the first pre-manage call.
 Later navigations, whether triggered through `app.oc.get('$Router').route(path)` or by interacting with the rendered page, update the address bar through the application's own navigation handler.

+IMA only logs a warning about fatal routing errors, such as a failing error page, when the application defines no `$IMA.fatalErrorHandler`.
+In that case `routeImaApp` rejects with the error instead.
+When the application defines the handler, the error is passed to it and `routeImaApp` resolves.

 The global `$Debug` follows `$IMA.$Debug`, so a suite can opt out of the framework's debug-only code paths by setting `window.$IMA.$Debug = false` before `initImaApp`.

-Always call `clearImaApp` when the suite finishes.
-It unlistens the router, unmounts the page, destroys the page manager, clears the object container, and restores the wrapped global timers, animation frames, `console.assert` and `window.scrollTo`.
-The timers are wrapped when the application boots, so Jest fake timers installed by the test are wrapped instead of being replaced.
+Always `await clearImaApp(app)` when the suite finishes.
+It unlistens the router, destroys the page manager, unmounts the page, clears the object container, and restores the wrapped global timers, animation frames, `$Debug`, `console.assert` and `window.scrollTo`.
+A failing step does not skip the remaining ones, and clearing the same application again does nothing.
+The timers are wrapped when the application boots, so Jest fake timers installed by the test are wrapped instead of being replaced and stay detectable by Testing Library.
 It removes application-owned listeners registered through `$Window.bindEventListener` without removing React's document listeners.
 Direct native listeners must be removed by their owner during teardown.
-Awaiting cleanup is recommended, but a pending cleanup is always finished before the next `initImaApp` boots an application.
-Only one application can boot at a time, so overlapping `initImaApp` calls are rejected.
+Only one application can be active at a time: `initImaApp` rejects while another application is booting or has not been cleared yet.
+A cleanup that is still pending is finished before the next application boots.

 ### Shared integration configuration